WardCunningham/Smallest-Federated-Wiki/server/express/ReadMe.md

 file /server/express/bin/server or you can require /server/express from another node program, and then call it passing in the options you want.

-The everything is still changing rapidly, and more use cases will be explored, but for now both of these should be supported.
+Everything is still changing rapidly, and more use cases will be explored, but for now both of these should be supported.

 ## Running specs